sendwithus/docs/v1/templates.md

 # Templates API

+*NOTES:*
-*NOTE* -- All parameters are mandatory unless otherwise noted.
+- All parameters are mandatory unless otherwise noted.
+- If no locale is specified in the URL, the default local will be used in all cases.

 ## Get a List of Templates